Experience API Basics

 Because we're all about personalization, user and session IDs must be defined correctly so segmentation and experimentation run correctly.
 A user’s long-term behavior is very useful for targeting recurring users, while the proper session definition is important for session-length tests to run as expected and for reports to show valid data.

 Generally, identifiers and their lifecycle are managed by Dynamic Yield.
-However, we still need you to pass and set the needed cookies.
+However, we still need you to pass and set the necessary cookies.
 Although you need not generate or consider what the correct ID lifetime should be, it still pays to understand the purpose of each identifier, as explained in the following sections.

 If you aren't using the Dynamic Yield script, generating the IDs is totally up to you, as is storing these IDs for a duration that you control.